ful1e5/Bibata_Cursor/README.md

 I wanted to give you a quick update on what's happening with my open-source projects.
 You may have noticed that I haven't been very active on this particular repository lately.
 That's because I've been keeping myself busy with a bunch of other exciting open-source ventures.

-One such project is [bibata.live](https://www.bibata.live).
-I am thrilled to introduce this project to you—a user-friendly web application designed for personalizing Bibata cursors.
+One such project is [bibata](https://www.github.com/ful1e5/bibata).
+I am thrilled to introduce this project to you a user-friendly web application designed for personalizing Bibata cursors.
 This initiative allows you to effortlessly download personalized versions of Bibata with just a few clicks, eliminating the need for intricate commands and potential headaches.
 It's all about simplicity and convenience.

-This repository is now synchronized with the [bibata](https://www.github.com/ful1e5/bibata) project, which has become the new mainstream for acquiring new features and updates.
-I recommend downloading from there.
-However, this repository is still periodically maintained to ensure its relevance and usability for [linux packages](#packages).

 ## Notes